dbrazeiro/planets-voyager/README.md

 #### Said application gathers some amazing resources to make it possible, such as:

-- To mannage our packages: [yarn](https://yarnpkg.com/)
+- To manage our packages: [yarn](https://yarnpkg.com/)

 - The Design System: [MaterialUI](https://mui.com/material-ui/getting-started/),

-- This guy will help us to handle the data fetched: [SWR](https://swr.vercel.app/),
+- This guy will help Us to handle the data fetched: [SWR](https://swr.vercel.app/),

 - Our browser history: [react-router](https://reactrouter.com/en/main)

 - Clean code rules!
-So that's why this two will help us with it: [ESlint](https://eslint.org/), [EsLint Sonar](https://github.com/SonarSource/,eslint-plugin-sonarjs)
+So that's why this two will help Us with it: [ESlint](https://eslint.org/), [EsLint Sonar](https://github.com/SonarSource/,eslint-plugin-sonarjs)

-### So lets get our hand dirty...
+### So lets get our hands dirty...

 To be able to install it locally, I recommend you to have [nvm CLI](https://github.com/nvm-sh/nvm) installed, so you can use the right Node version and be sure to run it as expected.